wdi-sf-fall/notes/week_10_angular_and_reviews/day_02_socket_css_ionic/socket_io/README.md

 other things, like it being a Ruby framework or a Python library.
 The demos aren't very helpful in determining if it's server-side, client-side, or both.
 I'm also not sure how it's different from raw WebSockets.
-Getting Started looks like it will walk me through some tutorials, but I'm not ready for that level of committment.
+"Getting Started" looks like it will walk me through some tutorials, but I'm not ready for that level of committment.
 The [docs](http://socket.io/docs/) help narrow the scope since I see `npm` and `Express` mentioned, which tie into things I know.
 I also see